On this blog, I present solutions for a variety of features that you can include in your digital picture frame project.

 Networking

 I use SAMBA for network sharing with a config file customized for macOS computers.
-But you can use the same config for Microsoft Windows.

 Photo Management

-The Syncthing folder is shared across several computers so that everyone can add or remove images on their regular system.
+The Syncthing folder is shared across several computers so everyone can add or remove images on their regular system.

 Image viewer